Rhianna Mair BSc, MA(Hons), PGDip, MBACP

 A little bit about my journey with anxiety;

 I was always anxious when I was growing up.
 I always thought it was something that I had to fight against and overcome on my own.
-I found out through study and seeing a person-centred counsellor that what I needed to do was find out what my anxiety was trying to do for me, what purpose was it trying to serve.
+I found out through reading and seeing a person-centred counsellor that what I needed to do was find out what my anxiety was trying to do for me, what purpose was it trying to serve and where did it come from.
 Once I uncovered that information I gradually became less anxious and more excited about life because I understood myself better and could make more sense out of my reactions and behaviour.

-Now my life is a lot more enjoyable and less stressful, if I ever feel anxiety I know what is happening and I know I can help myself.
-I love to spend my time reading, writing, drawing and talking to people.
+Now my life is a lot more enjoyable and less stressful, if I ever feel anxiety I can understand why and I am able to resolve the situation.
+Now I can enjoy myself I have a lot more hobbies; I love to spend my time reading, writing, drawing, creating and learning to play different musical instruments.

 I meet my clients in my Consultation room in the City Centre of Glasgow.